abiel-lozano/Study-Bot/Documentation/studyBot.md

 This function uses **OpenCV's** ArUco module to detect the ArUco markers attached to the objects of a set.
 Similar to `colorID()`, it will look for the markers for *5* seconds, and if it finds any, it will add to the `objects` variable what it has found, and will leave the default message if it doesn't find anything.

-**OpenCV** has predefined dictionaries of ArUco markers, and we will use the `DICT_4X4_50` dictionary, which contains 50 different markers of 4x4 bits.
+**OpenCV** has predefined dictionaries of ArUco markers, and the `DICT_4X4_50` dictionary is used here, which contains 50 different markers of 4x4 bits.
 To obtain the images with the markers, refer to the script in `Tools/ArUcoCreate.py`.

-We create this dictionary to asociate the number of an ArUco marker with the name of the object it is attached to.
+Create this dictionary to asociate the number of an ArUco marker with the name of the object it is attached to.d

 ```python
 def markerID():